pranavshuklaa/Mental-Health-Analyzer/README.md

 - [x] Solution Interface

 ## 🔮Future Scope

-List down all the future plans for the project here

 - Advance version of chatbot that acts a therapist or helps psychologists to analyze mental health problems.
 - Moodboard